Southwest Iberian Mediterranean sclerophyllous and mixed forests

 The Southwest Iberian Mediterranean sclerophyllous and mixed forests is a Mediterranean forests, woodlands, and scrub ecoregion in southwestern Europe.
 It occupies the southwestern Iberian Peninsula, encompassing coastal lowlands and mountains in portions of Portugal and Spain.

 The ecoregion has a Mediterranean climate, moderated by the influence of the Atlantic Ocean.
 Summer temperatures tend to be cooler than other Mediterranean climate regions, and winter frosts are rare below 1500 metres.

 Geography

 The ecoregion occupies the coastal lowlands and hills in Portugal and southwestern Spain, including the lower basins of the Tagus, Guadiana, and Guadalquivir rivers.
-The city of Lisbon is at the mouth of the Tagus, and the cities of Seville and Cordoba lie in the valley of the Guadalquivir.
-Other cities in the ecoregion include Cadiz on the Atlantic, and Málaga on the Alboran Sea.
+The city of Lisbon is at the mouth of the Tagus, and the cities of Seville and Córdoba lie in the valley of the Guadalquivir.
+Other cities in the ecoregion include Cádiz on the Atlantic, and Málaga on the Alboran Sea.

 The ecoregion is bounded on the east by the Iberian sclerophyllous and semi-deciduous forests, which occupies most of interior Spain and Portugal's interior southeast.
 In northern coastal Portugal, the ecoregion is bounded on the north by the more humid and temperate Cantabrian mixed forests.
 To the northeast is the Northwest Iberian montane forests ecoregion.